loda-lang/loda-programs/programs/oeis/list5.md

 * [A268946](http://oeis.org/A268946) ([L55 program](268/A268946.asm)): Number of length-5 0..n arrays with no repeated value unequal to the previous repeated value plus one mod n+1.
 * [A268947](http://oeis.org/A268947) ([L81 program](268/A268947.asm)): Number of length-6 0..n arrays with no repeated value unequal to the previous repeated value plus one mod n+1.
 * [A268965](http://oeis.org/A268965) ([L07 program](268/A268965.asm)): Number of n X 2 0..2 arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two not more than once.
+* [A268989](http://oeis.org/A268989) ([L42 program](268/A268989.asm)): Number of n X 2 binary arrays with some element plus some horizontally or antidiagonally adjacent neighbor totalling two not more than once.
 * [A269019](http://oeis.org/A269019) ([L15 program](269/A269019.asm)): a(n) = 2^n + 2*(-1)^n - 1.
 * [A269020](http://oeis.org/A269020) ([L09 program](269/A269020.asm)): a(n) = ceiling(n^(1+1/n)).
 * [A269024](http://oeis.org/A269024) ([L05 program](269/A269024.asm)): a(n) = A269020(n) - n.